green-vulcano/gv-engine/quickstart-guide.md

 ---

-The list of karaf features, now also include those of GreenVulcano:
+If you've installed gvengine correctly, the list of karaf features should now also include those of GreenVulcano:

 ```sh
 gvadmin@root()> feature:list